Skip Navigation LinksHome > Water > Water Quality

 Water Quality Reports

 Each spring, CWLP prepares a Water Quality Report for our customers detailing the results of drinking water tests performed during the preceding year.
-An announcement of the availability of the annual report is enclosed in the May or June billing envelopes of all customers who receive a CWLP bill.
-The report is available online or, upon request, in paper form to any CWLP water consumer.
 See our most recent Water Quality Reports online below.

 Preventing Backflow Contamination